 The early signs of Parkinson’s can be difficult to spot at first, and not all Parkinson’s early signs are directly related to movement, Hammel added.

 “You might have small tremors, but you also might notice you have smaller handwriting,” he said.
 “Some also have a softer or lower voice, and you might have trouble hearing them.”

 The Parkinson’s’ Foundation lists the following as the 10 most common early signs of Parkinson’s disease:

 - A soft, low voice

 - Masked face, or a lack of expression

 - Dizziness or fainting

-- Stopping or hunching over
+- Stooping or hunching over